edelsonc/array_viewer/README.md

 $ pip install .
 ```

 That's it!
-Enjoy you visuals!
+Enjoy your visuals!

 ## Usage
-`pyctarr` has to main ways of visualizing your arrays: the `view` function and the `Viewer` class.
+`pyctarr` has two main ways of visualizing your arrays: the `view` function and the `Viewer` class.

 ### `view`
-The view function create a heatmap of the array and displays it.
+The view function creates a heatmap of the array and displays it.
 The script will pause while the display is open, and resume when it is closed.

 Ex: